gdsbook/book/notebooks/10_clustering_and_regionalization.md

 distributional/descriptive characteristics.
 These profiles are the conceptual shorthand, since members of each cluster should be more similar to the cluster at large than they are to any other cluster.
-Many different clustering methods exist; they differ on how the "cluster at large" is defined, and how "similar" members must be to clusters, or how these clusters are obtained.
+Many different clustering methods exist; they differ on how the cluster is defined, and how "similar" members must be to clusters, or how these clusters are obtained.
 Regionalization is a special kind of clustering that imposes an additional geographic requirement.